emmachizo123/EMIS_EXA_2/README.md

 1. 	git clone https://github.com/emmachizo123/EMIS_EXA_2
 2. 	cd EMIS_EXA_2
 3. 	pip install -r requirements.txt
-4. 	 create .env file if it did come with the cloned repository.
+4. 	 create .env file if it did not come with the cloned repository.
 The project requires a .env file.
 Because the .env file for this project doesn’t have any sensitive information, I have gone against the rules by adding it to the repository (often seen as a bad idea)